-- Summer Service Changes: Important service changes will be taking effect on June 11, 2023, impacting many of our bus routes and - Marin Access Service Changes: Marin Transit will make changes to Its Marin Access programs on July 1, 2023, including fare increases for paratransit, expansion of Catch-A-Ride, discontinuation of Novato Dial-a-Ride and Connect, and an increase in the Volunteer Driver program reimbursement rate. - Youth Ride Free Summer 2023: A special premotion for youth riders (18 & under) offering free rides all summer long. - Get Real-Time Bus Updates: We've made it easier for you to track your bus and stay updated through our website or Twitter on delays or service disruptions.
+- effect on June 11, 2023, impacting many of our bus routes and - Its Marin Access programs on July 1, 2023, including fare increases for paratransit, expansion of Catch-A-Ride, discontinuation of Novato Dial-a-Ride and Connect, and an Increase in the Volunteer Driver - riders (18 & under) offering free rides all summer long. - Get Real-Time Bus Updates: We've made it easier for you to track your bus and stay updated through our website or Twitter on delays or service disruptions.